-The Beehive State of Utah comes with rich history which begins with Mormon settlers.
+The Beehive State of Utah comes with a rich history which begins with Mormon settlers.
 The state is known as the Beehive State because the Mormon settlers carried swarms of bees as their armor.

 Utah is home to about three million residents.
 In terms of the size of the nation, Utah is the 13th largest state with 84,000 square miles of area.
-Utah is a land of surprises, here there is a city name Levan which is in the middle of the state, Levan is actually navel spelled backwards so it makes sense.
+Utah is a land of surprises, here there is a city name Levan which is in the middle of the state, Levan is actually navel spelled backward so it makes sense.

 No Gambling History

 Utah doesn’t have any gambling history because all gambling is strictly forbidden in the state.
 There aren’t many states so consistent refusing any form of gambling like Utah: legalized gambling doesn’t exist.
-There is law covering gambling though, but it’s the criminal code “Offenses Against Public Health, Safety, Welfare and Morals”.
+There is a law covering gambling though, but it’s the criminal code “Offenses Against Public Health, Safety, Welfare, and Morals”.